andersonmiranda-com/automation-chain-go/README.md

 For private channels:
 - Send a message to the channel
 - Visit: `https://api.telegram.org/bot<TOKEN>/getUpdates`
-- Find the `chat.id` in the response
+- Find the `chat.id` in the response (it will be a negative number)

 ## 📁 Project Structure